 Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment June 4 Increased the Pandemic Emergency Purchase Programme (PEPP) by EUR 600 billion to EUR 1.35 trillion and extended the horizon from December 2020 to June 2021. • • • • July 20 • Finalized the EUR 750 billion aid package to support EU recovery from the COVID-19 pandemic (EUR 390 billion of grants and EUR 360 billion of low-interest loans) • • • September 17 • • • Offered banks more capital relief to stimulate credit flow.
-Banks can exclude coins, banknotes and deposits held at the ECB in calculating their leverage ratios, until late-June 2021. • • • • • •
+Banks can exclude coins, banknotes and deposits held at the ECB in calculating their leverage ratios, until late-June 2021. • October 29 Provided indications of further monetary support to be announced in December 2020 [forward guidance]. • • • • • • • • •